 - Dialed In (0 Wins from 5 runners)

-Looking at the winning odds over the last 8 renewals, the biggest-priced winner was Art Collector in 2023, winning for William Mott at odds of 155/10 under the guidance of Junior Alvarado.
-Looking at the runners at the head of the market over the last 8 renewals there have been 5 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2025 Pegasus World Cup.
+Looking at the winning odds over the last 9 renewals, the biggest-priced winner was Art Collector in 2023, winning for William Mott at odds of 155/10 under the guidance of Junior Alvarado.
+Looking at the runners at the head of the market over the last 9 renewals there have been 5 winning favourites in the race.
+Ahead of the 2026 Pegasus World Cup why not head over to the best racing tipster page to see what the tipsters are backing today?
 All figures and trends above, such as the horse's previous runs are based on the information that is available on the racing post.
+If you are interested in other races at the Gulfstream Park racecourse, then why not read our blog for the Pegasus World Cup Turf?

 Article Contributor Information